Stephen Bunting: 2020

-After three years without a win at the World Championship, he made it to the last 16 at the 2020 edition, beating Jose Justicia and Jonny Clayton, before being whitewashed 4–0 by world no. 1 Michael van Gerwen.
+After three years without a win at the World Championship, he made it to the last 16 at the 2020 edition, beating José Justicia and Jonny Clayton, before being whitewashed 4–0 by world no. 1 Michael van Gerwen.

 As a result of his 2019 runs to the quarter-finals in the majors, he was selected for a return to the Premier League, appearing as a 'challenger' for the night in Liverpool.

 In October, Bunting tested positive for COVID-19 and was forced to withdraw from the 2020 World Grand Prix.